Metal Roofing San Antonio TX

 Pros and Cons of Metal Roofing in San Antonio:

 Weight.
-Metal roofing is very lightweight compared to concrete tile, usually running anywhere between 50 to 150 pounds per square.
+These systems are very lightweight compared to concrete tile, usually running anywhere between 50 to 150 pounds per square.

 Fire Resistant.
-Metal roofing materials are noncombustible, which means they typically have the highest possible fire-resistant rating.
+These types of roofing materials are noncombustible, which means they typically have the highest possible fire-resistant rating.

 Heat Conduction.
-Metal reflects heat from the sun, which means you’ll save energy during the day and decrease the amount of money you spend on air conditioning in the summertime.
+The material reflects heat from the sun, which means you’ll save energy during the day and decrease the amount of money you spend on air conditioning in the summertime.

 Rain and Snow Shedding.
-Due to the way that the panels interlock and because the surfaces are hard and slippery, metal roofing is practically impervious to rain and snow.
-Metal roofing also warms quickly, which means any snow will generally melt faster.
+Due to the way that the panels interlock and because the surfaces are hard and slippery, the roofing panels are practically impervious to rain and snow.
+The roofing system also warms quickly, which means any snow will generally melt faster.

 Cost.
-This is definitely the biggest drawback of metal roofing, but it will save you money over time on maintenance and energy costs.
+This is definitely the biggest drawback of this type of roof, but it will save you money over time on maintenance and energy costs.
 It really depends on how long you plan on living in the home, as to whether or not you’ll recoup your investment in a metal roof.

 Noise.
 This particularly comes into play if you’re a light sleeper and there’s a rainstorm going on outside.
 You can dull this noise by using plywood sheathing or sound-deadening insulation, but it’s still bound to be louder than living beneath a roof made of slate or tile.